byuceaccessibility/AccessibilityPanel/README.md

     3. In properties go to the Startup Project section
     4. Under Single startup project make sure `WPFCommandPanel` is selected

-6. Go into your `AccessibilityTools` directory -> A11yPanel -> copy the `options.json` there -> paste it to the GitHub respository that was cloned at the following path: `WPFCommandPanel\bin\Debug`
+6. Go into your `AccessibilityTools` directory -> A11yPanel -> copy the `options.json` there -> paste it to the GitHub repository that was cloned at the following path: `WPFCommandPanel\bin\Debug`
 7. You should now be able to build the project.

 ## Possible Errors